-Trump and Biden Head to Iowa in a Potential 2020 Preview
+Trump and Biden Assail Each Other in Overlapping Visits to Iowa

 Biden, in turn, has hit at Trump.
 At a recent Houston fundraiser, Biden vowed not to “get down in the mud wrestling with this fella,” only to say later at the same event, “We all know this guy doesn’t know anything.”

-Trump was the first Republican to carry the economically struggling county in southeast Iowa since Dwight Eisenhower.

-“How many sleepless nights do you think Trump has had over what he’s doing to America’s farmers?”
-Biden asks, according to his prepared remarks.
-“Zero.”

-For Trump, the biggest concern in this state dominated by agriculture interests could be trade.
+For Trump, the biggest concern in this state dominated by agriculture interests is trade.
 He begins his trip in Council Bluffs to tour and speak at Southwest Iowa Renewable Energy, which produces and sells the corn-based fuel additive ethanol, before addressing an Iowa GOP dinner in Des Moines.

 He’s expected to highlight his efforts to help farmers hurt financially from Chinese tariffs on U.S. agriculture products, measures that were imposed last year after Trump slapped levies on Chinese imports.